-Thermal suits have becoming increasingly popular since the were released in the last decade or so, particularly for those who are tired or cumbersome neoprene and also for those with an allergy to the material.
-These thermal suits may look, feel, and fit more like a pair of trendy pajamas than an underwater exposure suit, but don’t be fooled because these will keep you a very comfortable temperature for the duration of your snorkels.
+Thermal suits have become increasingly popular since they were released in the last decade or so, particularly for those who are tired of cumbersome neoprene and also for those with an allergy to the material.
+These thermal suits may look, feel, and fit more like a pair of trendy pajamas than an underwater exposure suit, but don’t be fooled because these will keep you at a very comfortable temperature for the duration of your snorkels.
 In terms of how they fit and feel thermal suits are very different than wetsuits.
 Instead of being made from neoprene, they have a soft fleece lining and a durable nylon exterior.
 The function in the water is nearly the same as a wetsuit though, as the fleece traps a thin layer of water which your body heats up and in turn keeps you warm.
-However, out of the water they fleece wicks the water from you skin which again helps keep you comfortable during windy surface intervals, unlike neoprene.
-The designs are as varied as the wetsuit designs, with full suit options, top and bottom sets, shorts, bikinis, vests, hoods, and anything else you could imagine.
-The top and bottom set fit just like a fleece sweater set would and are very easy to put on as they have front and back zip options.
+However, out of the water, the fleece wicks the water from your skin which again helps keep you comfortable during windy surface intervals, unlike neoprene.
+The designs are as varied as the wetsuit designs, with full suite options, top and bottom sets, shorts, bikinis, vests, hoods, and anything else you could imagine.
+The top and bottom set to fit just like a fleece sweater set would and are very easy to put on as they have front and back zip options.
 Another point in the ‘Bonus’ column, particularly for those that like to duck dive, is that thermal suits are neutrally buoyant which means you don’t need to wear weights to counteract the buoyancy of neoprene.
-The thermals are also very light weight, dry very quickly, which relieves a lot of the stress of packing.
+The thermals are also very lightweight, and dry very quickly, which relieves a lot of the stress of packing.

 An Eco Twist

-Whether you are preferential to the old school neoprene wetsuits like I am, or prefer the more sophisticated thermals, there is an awesome and highly durable eco friendly option to each type of exposure suit thanks to Fourth Element, a company who’s products have been on the cutting edge for years already.
-Their sleek thermal option is all fabricated from recycled ghost nets, which are responsible for unimaginable destruction on reefs and marine creatures alike, and transforming them into a thread which their thermals and an assortment of other products are then made from.
-For their wetsuits, since they are made largely of rubber based, they are using post consumer scrap tires along with a host of other post consumer materials to formulate the neoprene.
-Regardless of your choice, you can snorkel easy knowing that not only they you will be warm throughout the trip, but also that your new suit is not contributing to the production of excess materials with a significant reduction in energy consumption during the manufacturing process.
+Whether you are preferential to the old-school neoprene wetsuits like I am, or prefer the more sophisticated thermals, there is an awesome and highly durable eco-friendly option for each type of exposure suit thanks to Fourth Element, a company whose products have been on the cutting edge for years already.
+Their sleek thermal option is all fabricated from recycled ghost nets, which are responsible for unimaginable destruction on reefs and marine creatures alike and transforming them into a thread which their thermals and an assortment of other products are then made from.
+For their wetsuits, since they are made largely of rubber-based, they are using post-consumer scrap tires along with a host of other post-consumer materials to formulate the neoprene.
+Regardless of your choice, you can snorkel easily knowing that not only tyat you will be warm throughout the trip, but also that your new suit is not contributing to the production of excess materials with a significant reduction in energy consumption during the manufacturing process.